RACE RULES and GUIDELINES

 13. There will be time recorders at different aid stations/cut-off points, so all participants must report to the assigned race marshal/s to have their names and numbers recorded.

 14. Runners who decide to pull out of the race or declare themselves as DNF (Did Not Finish) must contact the Race Director or nearest race marshal to inform him of his intention/status.
 Failure to do so may merit a suspension or ban from future FR or KOTM races.

 15. Cell phone signals exist (Smart and Globe networks) but are intermittent.
 Runners may contact these numbers for any concerns: 0917 803 0664 and 0999 998 7654.

-16. Evacuation costs for runners who declare themselves as DNF outside of the Cut-off stations and ahead of the scheduled pull-out of runners at designated areas will be for the said runners’ account/expense.
+16. Evacuation costs for runners who declare themselves as DNF at any point of the course will be for the said runner’s account/expense.
 Motorcycles may be hired at negotiated rates.

 17. While the organizers will exert efforts to maintain the cleanliness and pre-race condition of the route, it is imperative that each participant do his own share by being a responsible trail runner.
 Runners are strongly advised to mind their trash at all times.
 Garbage bags will be available in each water station.

 18. Runners are encouraged to practice trail courtesy.
 Slower runners are advised to step aside for overtaking runners.
 Those going downhill must give way to runners going up an incline.
 And since the route is an open, public trail, participants will meet a few locals and pass through small villages along the route as well.
 Runners must observe extra caution when passing through rice paddies and vegetable gardens.
 They must close all the gates they pass along the route after use.